Plan to Join Us

 Please bring a piece of your prized plant.
 If it’s time to divide the peony that gets all the compliments in your garden, save a piece for the Plant Share.
 Let another gardener enjoy it’s beauty.
 If you started perennials from seed earlier this year, could one be given a home elsewhere?
 Every gardener needs a special plant, consider sharing yours.

 Seeds for Sharing

 A table will be set up for sharing seeds.
 You can exchange seeds, or if you don’t have seeds to exchange, you can make a cash donation.
 If you have extra seeds and don’t need more, you can the donate seeds.
 Seeds remaining after the event will be used by the Society or donated to other gardens.

 Aggressive and Generous Plants

 In the past, many gardeners have brought groundcover or prolific self-seeder plants to the Plant Share.
 These plants are often aggressive growers and, if planted in ideal conditions, can take over the garden.
 Because many Society members already have these plants or don’t want them, they are frequently left to languish on the tables.
 Please consider posting these plants in our online Plant Shares: the Facebook Plant Share Group: Calgary Horticultural Society and the Plant Share Forum.
-That way, you can connect directly with gardeners who want these plants (for example: dead-nettle (Lamium), or cornflower (Centaurea montana)).
+That way, you can connect directly with gardeners who want these plants.
+Some examples of plants that often do not have homes after our Plant Shares are dead-nettle (Lamium), cornflower (Centaurea montana), and catmint (Nepeta).